JiaojiaoYe1994/jiaojiaoye.github.com/posts/paper/segmentation.md

 ### Instance segmentation

 Instance segmentation gives a unique label to every instance of a particle object in the image.
 For example, for dog1 in one image, it will will label it as dog1, dog2, dog3 , while semantic segmentation classifies it as one label dog.
+However, instance segmentation only cares about objects, it doesn't care about "stuff", such as sky, grass.

 ### Panoptic segmentation

 It was first introduced in  by Kaiming He, cooperated FAIR and Heidelberg University  in 2018 .
 Panoptic segmentation will give every pixel a label and instance ID.
+It is a combination of semantic segmentation and instance segmentation.